-Join Robert Smallwood for an in-depth discussion in this video Three-part framework, part of Introduction to Information Governance.
+Join Robert Smallwood for an in-depth discussion in this video Three-part framework, part of Learning Information Governance.

 - [Voiceover] This is about how to create…an information governance framework.…This will give you the foundation or the construct…to move your information governance program forward.…First, as any program or project,…it must focus on your business objectives.…That's where you start.…At the high level, your organizational goals and objectives,…that's the business rationale, the key reason…for implementing an information governance program.…The IG lead or information governance lead person…would be that program manager who is accountable…for executing the information governance strategic plan…and completing those milestones…that within budget, resource, and time constraints…that are approved by the executive sponsor.…

 The IG lead could be the general counsel,…chief information officer,…chief risk officer, even the CEO.…Another essential element is you survey…and evaluate external factors.…For instance, you consider the external business…environment, your competitive environment.…Is there a new competitor that's moved…

 Information governance (IG) helps organizations minimize information risks and costs while maximizing its value.
 IG is about security, control, and optimization of information.
 Learn the basic tenets of the emerging field of IG, beginning with definitions and concepts.
 Robert Smallwood explains the basics of IG and identifies key areas where an IG program will make a difference.
 He shares proven strategies, methods, and best practices for ensuring the ongoing success of your IG program.

 - The definition of information governance